ronaldyonggi/2020_03_DO_Boston_casestudy_part_1/README.md

 ## Install Git within the EC2 instance (Automated via Ansible Playbook)

 By default, a fresh created EC2 instance doesn't come with Git.
 In this project, Git installation is automated using Ansible.
+See `JenkinsServer.yml`
 ```
 - name: ensure git is at the latest version
   yum: